SomeWeekendReading/someweekendreading.github.io/_posts/2020-10-15-covid-vs-statins-ace-inhibitors.md

 Initially I was a bit suspicious: there's some evidence that ACE inhibitors actually _increase_ the expression of ACE2, which SARS-COV-2 uses to enter cells, and that would _increase_ risk.
 Also, it's by a bunch of cardilogists, apparently trying to tell us their discipline rules the world.
-Finally, it was a press release (reference 1), and I have a rather dyspeptic view of press releases.
+Finally, it was a press release (reference 1), and your Weekend Editor has a rather dyspeptic view of press releases.

 I was wrong on all counts.
 This looks like preliminary but legit evidence (reference 2) of at least _some_ lowering of the risk of mild COVID becoming severe.
 There was an